Diagnosing the Performance Trade-off in Moral Alignment: A Case Study on Gender Stereotypes: Analysis

-Given our findings on the significant role of forgetting, we hypothesize that this solution may negatively impact gender stereotype mitigation, as incorporating more fine-tuning data tends to increase forgetting.
+\textbf{Additional Corpora.} Given our findings on the significant role of overall forgetting for downstream SST performance, we hypothesize that this solution should be negative as incorporating more fine-tuning data tends to increase forgetting.
 Figure~\ref{fig:moredata} presents the experimental results of fine-tuning the BERT model with $\mathcal{D}_f$ and varying volumes of $\mathcal{D}_n$.
 The left subfigure shows that all fine-tuning configurations achieve satisfactory fairness; however, as shown in the middle subfigure, the overall forgetting level consistently increases with the inclusion of more $\mathcal{D}_n$.
 The SST performance in the right subfigure follows the same trend as overall forgetting: $\mathcal{D}_f$ yields the best performance, whereas fine-tuning with the largest volume of data results in the worst SST performance.
 These observations suggest that simply adding more data during fine-tuning is ineffective, as it amplifies overall forgetting and degrades downstream performance.